MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Machine Unlearning.
   - <details><summary>Digest</summary> We study the data deletion problem for convex models.
 By leveraging techniques from convex optimization and reservoir sampling, we give the first data deletion algorithms that are able to handle an arbitrarily long sequence of adversarial updates while promising both per-deletion run-time and steady-state error that do not grow with the length of the update sequence.

-- When Machine Unlearning Jeopardizes Privacy. [[paper]](https://arxiv.org/abs/2005.02205)
+- When Machine Unlearning Jeopardizes Privacy. [[paper]](https://arxiv.org/abs/2005.02205) [[code]](https://github.com/MinChen00/UnlearningLeaks)
-  - Min Chen, Zhikun Zhang, Tianhao Wang, Michael Backes, Mathias Humbert, Yang Zhang.
+  - Min Chen, Zhikun Zhang, Tianhao Wang, Michael Backes, Mathias Humbert, Yang Zhang. *CCS 2021*
   - Key Word: Machine Unlearning.
   - <details><summary>Digest</summary> In this paper, we perform the first study on investigating the unintended information leakage caused by machine unlearning.
 We propose a novel membership inference attack which leverages the different outputs of an ML model's two versions to infer whether the deleted sample is part of the training set.